High-order nonuniform time-stepping and MBP-preserving linear schemes for the time-fractional Allen-Cahn equation: Numerical experiments

 In this test, we use $ 80 \times 80 \times 80 $ uniform meshes in space to discretize the computational domain $ \Omega = ( -0.5, 0.5 )^3 $, and choose $ \tau_{\max} = 1 $, $ \tau_{\min} = 0.01 $, and $ \eta = 10^{7} $ in the adaptive time-stepping strategy \eqref{Alg1:adaptive}.
-Figure \ref{figEx3D_1} shows the iso-surfaces (value $0$) of the numerical solution obtained by the $L$1-sESAV scheme at different time instants, clearly illustrating that the two balls gradually shrink and merge into one smaller ball.
-Moreover, the discrete energy stability and MBP are well preserved by the numerical solution, as shown in Figures \ref{figEx3D_2a}--\ref{figEx3D_2b}.
+Figure \ref{figEx3D_1} shows the iso-surfaces (value $0$) of the numerical solution obtained by the adaptive $L$1-sESAV scheme at different time instants, clearly illustrating that the two balls gradually shrink and merge into one smaller ball.
+Moreover, the discrete energy stability and MBP are well preserved at all times, as shown in Figures \ref{figEx3D_2a}--\ref{figEx3D_2b}.
 Finally, Figure \ref{figEx3D_2c} displays the history curves of the adaptive time steps, demonstrating the high efficiency of the time-adaptivity technique.